hhxsv5/laravel-s/README.md

     ```
     If your project is `Lumen`, you also need to manually load the configuration `$app->configure('prometheus');` in `bootstrap/app.php`.

-3. Configure `global` middleware: `Hhxsv5\LaravelS\Components\Prometheus\RequestMiddleware`.
-In order to count the request time consumption as accurately as possible, RequestMiddleware must be the `first` global middleware, which needs to be placed in front of other middleware.
+3. Configure `global` middleware: `Hhxsv5\LaravelS\Components\Prometheus\RequestMiddleware::class`.
+In order to count the request time consumption as accurately as possible, `RequestMiddleware` must be the `first` global middleware, which needs to be placed in front of other middleware.

-4. Register ServiceProvider: `Hhxsv5\LaravelS\Components\Prometheus\ServiceProvider`.
+4. Register ServiceProvider: `Hhxsv5\LaravelS\Components\Prometheus\ServiceProvider::class`.

-5. Configure the Prometheus process in `config/laravels.php` to collect Worker's indicators regularly.
+5. Configure the CollectorProcess in `config/laravels.php` to collect the metrics of Swoole Worker/Task/Timer processes regularly.
     ```php
     'processes' => Hhxsv5\LaravelS\Components\Prometheus\CollectorProcess::getDefinition(),
     ```